 Ellen Ochoa earned her master’s and doctoral degrees in electrical engineering at Stanford and soon joined NASA as a research engineer in 1988.
 In 1990, she was selected as an astronaut and became the first Latina in space, flying aboard Space Shuttle Discovery in 1993.
 She would go on to log almost 1,000 hours on four separate trips to space.
 Ochoa then became the 11th director of the Johnson Space Center, the second woman director in the Center’s history, and the first Latina to hold the role.
 Ochoa received the Distinguished Service Medal, NASA’s highest award, and the Presidential Distinguished Rank Award.
 She is proud to have no fewer than six schools named for her, including an elementary school, a public charter middle school and a prep academy.

-Walter Vincenti, who will soon celebrate his 102nd birthday, earned his engineer’s degree at Stanford in 1940 and cut his aeronautical teeth at the famed Ames Laboratory at Moffett Field at the onset of World War II.
+Walter Vincenti earned his engineer’s degree at Stanford in 1940 and cut his aeronautical teeth at the famed Ames Laboratory at Moffett Field at the onset of World War II.
 He built a small wind tunnel and unified the existing theories into a single mathematical model predicting air flow over wings nearing the sound barrier.
 In 1957, he was offered a full professorship at Stanford and charged with revitalizing the aeronautics program.
 Later, Vincenti pivoted his career toward scholarly pursuit of the history of technology, a field in which he excelled equally.
 In 2016, Vincenti received the Guggenheim Medal, the premier recognition for lifetime achievement in aeronautics.